GiorgioNatili/web-extension-experiment/shared/README.md

 ### Purpose
 The shared utilities package provides common code, types, and interfaces used across all browser extensions.
 It ensures consistency and reduces code duplication while providing cross-browser abstraction layers.

+For a visual representation of how shared utilities fit into the overall architecture, see the [Architecture Overview diagram](../../diagrams/architecture-overview.md).

 ### File Layout
 ```
 shared/